alaq/learning-clojure-in-public/functions.md

 -   `empty?` returns true if a collection is empty
 -   `cons` will return a list made of the first argument, and all the elements in the second argument
 -   `if` will take a condition, then an expression to evaluate if it's true, and one if it isn't

--   `if` will take a condition, then an expression to evaluate if it's true, and one if it isn't
 -   `keyword` takes a string and returns a keyword
 -   `map` takes a function and a sequence, it applies the the function to every member of the sequence.
 It can also take more sequences, and will take an member from each sequence each time and pass it to the function (which should take these arguments).
 If one sequence is shorter than others, `map` will stop at the last element of that sequence.
 -   `map-indexed` passes the index first and the element of the sequence to the function it is passed